ignfab/voxatile/docs/dev/Parameters.md

 # Parameters

-By parameters we mean input Yaml or Json data describing desired generation.
+Parameters are the input YAML or JSON data describing desired generation.

 ## Typed value